barisser/redmatter/readme.md

     - Being Trustworthy is either
      - Being upvoted by other nodes (scaling with their trustworthiness)
      - Sending bitcoins to other honest nodes

+##Guarding
+Each node is a 'guardian'.
+It tells you where to go to find the next file/neighbor.
+But it also reports on its knowledge about the trustworthiness of others.
+This means
+      - did they host the files they said they would host over the requisite amount of time
+      - are they consistently lying / how much do i agree with them on everything.

+##Hosting
+Each node may host files: a tuneable amount of data of course.